Eastern Equine Encephalitis (EEE)

 The eastern equine encephalitis virus (EEEV) is transmitted to humans by the bite of an infected mosquito.
 Eastern equine encephalitis (EEE) is a rare illness in humans and only a few cases are reported in the United States each year.
-Most illnesses occur in the Northeastern Atlantic states or the Gulf Coast states.
-EEE is one of the most severe mosquito-transmitted diseases in the United States with approximately 33% mortality and significant brain damage in most survivors.
+Most illnesses occur in the eastern or Gulf Coast states.
+EEE is one of the most severe mosquito-transmitted diseases in the United States with approximately 30% mortality in those with severe illness and significant brain damage in most survivors.

 Who gets Eastern Equine Encephalitis?

 Anyone in an area where the virus is circulating can become infected with EEEV from an infectious mosquito bite.
-The risk is highest for people who live in or visit swampy woodland habitats in coastal regions or along the Great Lakes, and people who work outside or participate in outdoor recreational activities, which allows for greater exposure to potentially infected mosquitoes.
+The risk is highest for people who live in lowland areas in eastern or Gulf Coast states, and people who work outside or participate in outdoor recreational activities, which allows for greater exposure to potentially infected mosquitoes.
 However, cases of EEE in humans are rare.

 How is Eastern Equine Encephalitis spread?